 Step 2: Fill in your details

 Make sure to fill out the form correctly.
 Double-check everything!
 Changing your details later is a complex process.
 Next, you will see your “Codice fiscale” (Italian tax code) Appear.
 This code is essential, and you should copy it and save it in a safe place.

 Navigate to the home page again but this time, choose “IMAT 202X” (Depending on the year), fill in your details once again!

 After clicking on “apply now,” the “Step A” form window will open.
 Fill in the details and proceed to the next step.

 Step 5: “Step B”

-In this step, you will need to fill the “step B” form, where you will also be asked to upload a passport-sized photo of your face and a scan of your passport (page with your photo and your details)
+In this step, you will need to fill out the given form, where you will also be asked to upload a Passport-sized photo of your face and a copy of your passport (page with your photo and your details)

 Step 6: “Step C”

 In this step, you need to upload all the relevant documents of qualification your university has asked for.
-For a more accurate idea about what is to be uploaded, you need to mail the university you’re applying to
+For a more accurate idea of what is to be uploaded, you need to mail the university you’re applying to.

 Applying to Scholarship and Financial Aid Before The IMAT Exam